Stretham: Notable buildings

 Monuments include a tomb lid with an inscription which refers to Nicholas de Kyngestone, rector late 13th century; a brass to Joan Swan, 1497; a black marble slab for Anne Brunsell, 1667, wife of a rector, and sister of Sir Christopher Wren.
 The church is part of the Ely team ministry along with the nearby St George's Church, Little Thetford.

 The Stretham Windmill (now a private home) at the top of High Street where it meets the A10 is a Grade II Listed Building (listed in 1988).
 It dates from 1881 and consists of four storeys of tarred brick and a metal ogee cap and fantail.
 The Royal Observer Corps were based adjacent to it from 1962 till 1968 and used the windmill itself as an aircraft observation post from 1936.
 The windmill is a notable landmark on the A10 road.

 The Red Lion public house is a former coaching inn which had been operating since at least 1763.

 The village store includes a post office.

 Transport

 The village was once served by a railway station on the Ely and St Ives Railway.
 The line between Ely station and Sutton was opened 16 April 1866 under Great Eastern Railway (GER) operation.
 On 10 May 1878 the line was completed when the Needingworth junction, on the St Ives to March line, was linked to the Ely–St Ives branch.
 Although passenger traffic was always poor; the line closed to passengers 22 February 1931, seasonal freight traffic of sugar-beet and fruit kept the line going until it finally closed 5 October 1964.
-The new bridge for the A10 at Stretham Ferry was constructed in 1975 diverting the road over the River Great Ouse at Chear Lode.